geonetwork/core-geonetwork/docs/manual/docs/overview/change-log/history/index.md

 Volunteers wishing to backport security fixes to older versions of GeoNetwork are welcome to do so.
 Commercial support providers are welcome to do so on behalf of their customers.

-## Stable Release
+## Maintenance Release

-The stable release of GeoNetwork is recommended for production use and for new installations of GeoNetwork.
+The maintenance release of GeoNetwork provides production systems with essential updates and fixes to allow time to upgrade to the recommended stable release.

-This series is under **active use** by our community, with regular improvements, documentation updates, bug reports, fixes, and releases.
+When available the maintenace series provides **time to upgrade** for our community - limited to providing essential fixes only.

 ### 4.2

+Be advised that GeoNetwork 4.2 series is nearing end-of-life.
+Production systems are advised to update to 4.4 above if they have not already done so.

 - [Version 4.2.17](../version-4.2.17.md)
 - [Version 4.2.16](../version-4.2.16.md)